Lytro/chef_cookbook_template/README.md

 * If you want to stub out dependent cookbooks:
     1. open `spec/spec_helper.rb` and uncomment lines 17, 18 and 19.
 * If you don't have dependent cookbooks, then you need not do a thing!

+Note that when using ChefSpec and loading dependent cookbooks, you will be loading any cookbooks in directories parallel to the current cookbook.
+This is because of the way Chef Solo works.
+In order to test cookbooks in isolation, you must move them into their own directory.
+See https://github.com/acrmp/chefspec/issues/78.